 The Company has several operating leases which are rental agreements for various properties held within certain unit-linked funds as assets for unit-linked contracts.
 None of the leasing arrangements are individually material to the relevant funds.
 There are no other leasing arrangements.

 A.5 ANY OTHER INFORMATION

-All material information regarding the business and performance of the Company has been covered in the above sections A.1 to A.4 inclusive.
+All material information regarding the business and performance of the Company over the financial year has been covered in the above sections A.1 to A.4 inclusive.